alxdavids/ourbbg/content/post/intro.md

 The end result is ultimately animosity.
 Derby County's current incarnation does not have a lot of friend's beyond the city limits.
 Critically, I believe that this imminent takeover will only solidify the negative external impression of the club.
+Perhaps ensuring a permanence to the current perceptions of the club.
 Moreover, it is debatable whether it will bring any positive change in terms of on-pitch success.
 In coordination, these two things are in danger of establishing Derby as a club with no future.
 Neither here, nor there.
 Championship